RahulSDeshpande/tyriar.github.io/_posts/2012-04-22-sass-syntactically-awesome-stylesheets.md

 ### Comments

 Personally when writing CSS I very rarely write comments, primarily as they can't be minified.
-SASS gives you two different types of comments, the regular CSS-style block comment `/* comment */` and also line comments `// comment`.
+Sass gives you two different types of comments, the regular CSS-style block comment `/* comment */` and also line comments `// comment`.
 They act differently however, block comments will carry over to the compiled CSS file whereas line comments won't.

 ### Interpolation

-SASS allows us to use string variables as part of the actual rules themselves.
+Sass allows us to use string variables as part of the actual rules themselves.
 I am yet to find a good use for this but it's useful to know the capability is there.

 <div class="clear"><!----></div>